-Adtran is offering customers a way to build a multivendor, integrated wireless and wired network with a software update that turns its wireless LAN access points into gateways for the wired access layer of the network.
+Adtran is offering customers a way to build a multivendor, integrated wireless and wired network with a software update that turns its wireless LAN access points into gateways for

 “You can set up an untrusted VLAN on an Ethernet switch and have users who come through that wired port go over to our access point on the wireless network,” said Chris Koeneman, vice president for sales for Adtran's Bluesocket business, which was acquired in August.